anhinga/fluid/AtPartyTalk.md

 https://en.wikipedia.org/wiki/Turing_tarpit

-Many other useful and elegant systems nevertheless belong to this class when one starts thinking about their qualities as a general-purpose language.
+Many other useful and elegant systems (e.g. Game of Life, LaTeX, the language of C++ templates) nevertheless belong to this class of esoteric programming languages and Turing tarpits when one starts thinking about their qualities as a general-purpose language.

 But if one considers a sufficiently strong generalization of